Sg-8787/frontend-elite-tech-/README.md

-# Task 1: Interactive Quiz Application
+🧠 Interactive Quiz Application

-This is a simple web-based quiz application** built using **HTML, CSS, and JavaScript**.
-It allows users to answer multiple-choice questions, receive instant feedback, and track their score.
+This project was created for **Task 1** of the ELiteTech Internship Program.
+It is a simple, interactive **quiz web app** built using HTML, CSS, and JavaScript.
+The app allows users to answer multiple-choice questions and receive instant feedback with a final score.

-## Features
+📌 Features:

+✅ Multiple-choice quiz format
-- 📋 Dynamic question loading
+✅ Dynamic question loading
-- ✅ Instant answer feedback using `alert()`
+✅ Immediate right/wrong feedback
-- 🧮 Score tracking
+✅ Score tracking
-- 🎯 Responsive UI
-- 💡 Clean and well-commented code

-## Tech Stack

-- HTML
-- CSS
-- JavaScript
+✅ Fully responsive layout
+✅ User-friendly design